dukelec/cdbus_doc/Readme.md

-## CDBUS Protocol for Asynchronous Serial Communication -- simple, common, flexible, efficient, safe and open
+## Open source, ultra-simple RS485 peer-to-peer communication - CDBUS (video-capable)

 ### Simple:
  - The most simple protocol, it works at a glance;
- - Trivial tasks are taken over by hardware, reducing the workload of developers and CPUs, and accelerating project development;
+ - Trivial tasks are taken over by hardware, save your time and CPU usage;
  - With the upper layer CDNET protocol stack, it can automatically handle flow control, integrity, data fragment and etc, and can also set up multiple networks (CDNET is a compact, real-time, efficient upper layer protocol for CDBUS).

 ### Common:
  - CDBUS based on the most common Asynchronous Serial Communication, can be used for bus or ordinary serial communication;
- - Use standard RS-485 interface chip and circuit (This is the most used scenario, other scenarios include single-wire serial bus);
+ - Use standard RS485 interface chip and circuit (This is the most used scenario, other scenarios include single-wire serial bus);
- - Backward compatible with traditional RS-485 hardware;
+ - Backward compatible with traditional RS485 hardware;
  - With CDNET-TUN tools, protocols such as IPv4/v6 can be supported to facilitate IoT applications and connect seamlessly to various wired and wireless networks.

 ### Flexible: